A case for Case A: detailed look at binary black hole formation through stable mass transfer: Why does post-main-sequence mass transfer not produce BBH mergers?

 \section{Why does post-main-sequence mass transfer not produce BBH mergers?}

 The SMT channel presented in this work differs from that presented in the works using rapid population synthesis codes \citep{Neijssel+19, vanSon+22, Iorio+23, Olejak+24, Dorozsmai+24}, as well as those relying on rapid population synthesis codes for the STAR+STAR phase \citep{Bavera+21, Gallegos-Garcia+21}.
-As shown in Section \ref{sec:BBH_merger_formation}, the detailed binary models show that stable Case A mass transfer during both the STAR+STAR and STAR+BH phases produces nearly all BBH mergers in the SMT channel.
+As shown in Section \ref{sec:BBH_merger_formation}, the detailed binary models show that stable Case A mass transfer during both the STAR+STAR and STAR+BH phases produces nearly all ($\gtrsim95\%$) BBH mergers in the SMT channel.
 This is in stark contrast to rapid population synthesis codes based on \texttt{BSE} \citep{Hurley+02}, where Case B mass transfer during both the STAR+STAR and STAR+BH phases is the dominant mechanism of BBH mergers \citep{Neijssel+19, Belczynski+20a, vanSon+25}.
+For example, in \texttt{COSMIC} simulations, Case B mass transfer accounts for $\gtrsim 90\%$ of BBH mergers during the STAR+STAR or STAR+BH phases, while Case A during either phase only contributes $\lesssim 5\%$ to the population of BBH mergers (M. Zevin, private communication).
+Although the exact percentages will depend on metallicity and simulation set up, the differences in first interaction type of BBH mergers between rapid population synthesis codes and this work is substantial and presents a drastic shift in the SMT channel from Case B to Case A mass transfer.

 \posydon provides a more robust treatment of Case A evolution compared to \texttt{BSE}-based rapid population synthesis codes.
 Case A mass transfer in \texttt{BSE}-based codes is poorly modeled due to the absence of a well-defined core and artificially produces low mass stars which do not form merging BBHs \citep[see for example, figure 4 in][]{Romero-Shaw+23}.
 In the \posydon detailed binary models, Case A systems detached self-consistently after mass ratio reversal or continue SMT into a Case B. Often, the Case A mass transfer is highly efficient due to strong tides in their tight orbits, although a gradient in efficiencies is present \citep[for similar effects, see][]{Sen+22}.
 Both the STAR+STAR and STAR+BH binary interactions in rapid population synthesis codes suffer from poor Case A mass transfer modeling, which misses the Case A contribution to the BBH merger rate in the SMT channel, though efforts are underway to address this \citep{Brcek+25}.